TheProperGlitch/Hello/README.md

-# Just a little class project.
+# Just a little project.
+A personal repo for messing around